Dry needling Brisbane

 And they’ve been doing that throughout the globe.
 Take a look at this succinct report in a US newspaper.

 Dry needling isn’t new.
-Its explanations on how it works, however, are.
+Its theory on how it works, however, are.

-This form of acupuncture is only one of many acupuncture techniques used by qualified acupuncturists for more than 2000 years to bring about pain relief.
+This form of acupuncture is only one of many acupuncture techniques used by qualified acupuncturists.

 Dry needling vs acupuncture: one major difference you need to know about